chrishamant/hamant.net/content/posts/hello-worldv30.md

----
++++
-layout: post
+date = "2011-04-09T00:08:00Z"
-title: Hello World v3.0
+title = "Hello World v3.0"
-description: Re-intro and relaunch of blog
+description = "Re-intro and relaunch of blog" aliases = [
-keywords: chris hamant,web developer,about,blog
+  "/2011/04/29/hello-worldv30/"
-change_frequency: monthly
+]
----
++++

 Well - I've always been here...
 Just maybe a little quieter.

 I think I'm done being quiet.
 Nothing really holding me back anymore but myself.
 I feel the need to create things, yet I spend so much of my time spinning the wheels without putting the nose to the grindstone.
 Maybe afraid to launch?
 Afraid of some kind of failure?
 Who knows...

 I think I fail a little bit everyday already.
 But lately this failure has been punctuated with tiny victories.
 This is enough to make me want to open the doors and maybe share a little bit of myself with the world.
 I'm surely not the smartest guy you'll meet,not the best husband and father, nor the best programmer, nor even someone worth listening to.